 Dave was appointed as a local governor at Academy 360 in January 2019 and is a Senior Lecturer in Exercise Physiology and Nutrition at the University of Sunderland.
 Growing up, he attended an inner-city school in Dublin, before attending Trinity College Dublin, receiving his PhD from the University of Aberdeen and lecturing there for several years before moving to the North East.
 His research includes teaching and learning, nutrition, performance sport and physical activity in schools.
 Being the first in his extended family to go to university, he firmly believes that education can play a vital role in expanding horizons and providing opportunities for young people to reach their potential.

 Andrea has been a parent governor for the past 8 years at South Hylton Primary, and the last two years took on the role of Vice Chair of Governors.
 Andrea has been a Pharmacy Manager in the local community since leaving school, providing her with the knowledge and understanding of the advantages and challenges within schools, community and also with parents and pupils.

 As her children have now moved into secondary, Andrea has now joined our Academy 360 governing body as a Parent Government.

-I joined the governing body in 2019.
-I moved to Sunderland settling in South Hylton in 2005 at the time being a serving soldier in the REME.
-I later left the Armed forces to bring up my 2 young children who later attended South Hylton Academy and then Academy 360.
+Linda joined the governing body in 2019.
+She moved to Sunderland settling in South Hylton in 2005 at the time being a serving soldier in the REME.
+She later left the Armed forces to bring up her 2 young children who later attended South Hylton Academy and then Academy 360.

-I have always been involved with the children’s schools and helped out in any way I can.
+She has always been involved with the children’s schools and has helped out in any way she can.

-Academy 360, its staff and its values all contribute to the local community and the personal development and continuous improvement of its students, which is why I am very proud to be associated and help the school in any way I can.
+She is very proud to be associated with Academy 360, its staff and its values, all of which contribute to the local community and the personal development and continuous improvement of its students.